gettyteam/doc/docs/en/notes/theme/guide/quick-start/privacypolicy.md

 - **Access revocation:** revoking the token/key in Odysee immediately invalidates Getty’s query capability.
 - **Local deletion:** removing configuration and cache files purges residual persistence.

+10. ### Data Security

+Technical measures are applied to protect information, including the use of encryption in transit (HTTPS) for the hosted version and security recommendations for self-hosted instances.
+However, no system is 100% infallible.

-10. ### Open‑source verifiability
+11. ### Open‑source verifiability

 All source code is available in the public repository.
 The community may audit the absence of hidden trackers and report vulnerabilities or privacy issues through issues or responsible disclosure.

-11. ### Policy changes
+12. ### Policy changes

 Any change will be published with a new effective date and versioned in the repository.
 Users should review the version corresponding to the software they are running.

-12. ### Acceptance
+13. ### Acceptance

-Use of Getty implies acceptance of this privacy policy.
+Use of getty implies acceptance of this privacy policy.
 If any clause is not acceptable, the user may run their own self‑hosted instance and adapt configuration to their needs, or stop using the hosted version.

-13. ### Contact
+14. ### Contact

 Questions about this privacy policy or data handling?
 Email: **hello@getty.sh**